ConciergeSell Your Hermès

 The Pre-Owned Advantage

-For buyers considering the Birkin as an investment, the pre-owned market offers a distinct advantage over retail: immediate availability.
+For buyers who value their time, the pre-owned market offers a distinct advantage over retail: immediate availability.
 Rather than waiting years on a boutique wishlist — with no guarantee of receiving the colour, leather or size you want — you can acquire the exact piece you want today.

 Many pre-owned Birkins in the 30 and 35 sizes are available at or below current retail prices, particularly in less common colours or leathers.
-Given that retail prices increase annually, buying pre-owned at today's retail price is effectively buying at a discount to next year's retail price.
+Given that retail prices increase annually, buying pre-owned at today's retail price means acquiring a bag before the next price increase.

 Risks to Consider

 Market sentiment.
 The pre-owned luxury market is ultimately driven by consumer demand.
 A significant economic downturn could reduce demand for luxury goods, including Hermès.
-However, historical data from 2008–2009 and 2020 shows that Hermès held value significantly better than other luxury brands during downturns.
+That said, the Hermès secondary market has historically been more resilient than other luxury brands during downturns.

-Condition depreciation.
+Condition.
 A Birkin used heavily without proper care will lose value faster than one kept in excellent condition.
 Storage, cleaning and handling all matter.
+A single deep scratch can reduce a bag's market position by thousands of pounds.

-Liquidity.
-While the Birkin is the most liquid asset in luxury resale, it is not as liquid as stocks or bonds.
-Selling a bag takes days or weeks, not seconds.
-And achieving the best price may require patience and the right selling channel.
+Selling timelines.
+While the Birkin is one of the most liquid items in luxury resale, selling a bag takes days or weeks, not seconds.
+Achieving the best price may require patience and the right selling channel.

 Counterfeits.
 The counterfeit market for Hermès bags is sophisticated and growing.
 Buying from unvetted sources carries risk of overpaying for a fake.
 Always buy from a specialist dealer with a documented authentication process.